TheBestNinja/BBQ-baptist-church/README.md

 # BBQ-baptist-church
-This is a sit for our church
+This is a site for our church